 MacDowell Presents: Midnight Moment in Times Square

 MacDowell and Times Square Arts present a conversation with Peter Burr, Pamela Council, and Kambui Olujimi celebrating the publication of Midnight Moment: A Decade of Artists in Times Square, a book highlighting over 130 artists featured in Midnight Moment—the world's largest and longest-running digital public art program.
-In conversation with a moderator to be announced, Burr, Council, and Olujimi will discuss their own Midnight Moments and the vitality of artwork that claims public space as its canvas.
+Charlotte Kent, PhD, will moderate the conversation between Burr, Council, and Olujimi as they discuss their own Midnight Moments and the vitality of artwork that claims public space as its canvas.

 Capacity is limited; advance registration is required.
 RSVP and purchase tickets using the form below.